guillermo-navas-palencia/clogistic/README.rst

 Logistic regression with bound and linear constraints.
 L1, L2, SOS and Elastic-Net regularization.

-This is a Python implementation based on the constrained logistic regression with a scikit-learn like API.
+This is a Python implementation of the constrained logistic regression with a scikit-learn like API.
 This library uses `CVXPY <https://github.com/cvxgrp/cvxpy>`_ and scipy optimizer `L-BFGS-B <https://docs.scipy.org/doc/scipy/reference/optimize.minimize-lbfgsb.html>`_.
+Currently, only binary classification is supported.

 Installation
 ============

-To install the current release of clogistic:
+To install the current release of clogistic from PyPI:

 .. code-block:: text